When does Love Island’s winter edition begin and how is it different to summer show?

 It is said to have 17 bedrooms and is named Ludus Magnus after Rome’s ancient gladiator school.

-This season also happens to be the first one on which Maya Jama is the host (taking over from Laura Whitmore).
+This season also happens to be the first one in which Maya Jama is the host (taking over from Laura Whitmore).

 For the first time, contestants’ socials will be dormant while they’re in the villa in efforts to prevent the “adverse effects of social media”.